 Present value of your annuity contract.
 The present value of your annuity contract is figured using actuarial tables provided by the IRS.

-If you are receiving a lump-sum payment under the Alternative Annuity Option, you can call IRS Actuarial Group 1 at 202-283-9717 (not a toll-free call) to find out the present value of your annuity contract.
+If you are receiving a lump-sum payment under the Alternative Annuity Option, you can write to the address below to find out the present value of your annuity contract.